2016 Sheffield Brightside and Hillsborough by-election

+A by-election for the United Kingdom parliamentary constituency of Sheffield Brightside and Hillsborough was held on 5 May 2016, following the death of incumbent Labour Party Member of Parliament (MP) Harry Harpham.
+It was won by Gill Furniss—Harpham's widow—also of Labour.

+It took place on the same day as the 2016 Ogmore by-election and local elections across the UK.

+Background and candidates

-On 5 May 2016, a by-election was held in the UK Parliamentary constituency of Sheffield Brightside and Hillsborough in South Yorkshire.
-It was caused by the death of the sitting Member of Parliament (MP) Harry Harpham on 4 February 2016.
-Harpham had been the Labour Party MP for the seat since the 2015 general election.
-The by-election took place on the same day as local elections in the United Kingdom.
+Harry Harpham had been the Labour Party MP for the seat since the 2015 general election; he died on 4 February 2016 after just nine months in office.
+The writ to trigger a by-election to fill the seat was moved on 24 March.

-Candidates

-Sheffield City Council published the statement of persons nominated on 8 April 2016.
-This showed that seven candidates would contest the by-election.
+Sheffield City Council published the statement of persons nominated on 8 April This showed that seven candidates would contest the by-election.

 The Labour candidate was Gill Furniss, a Sheffield city councillor and the widow of Harry Harpham.
-She had stood for the party at the constituency level in Sheffield Hallam in the 2001 general election, where she came third.
+Furniss was previously the Labour candidate in Sheffield Hallam at the 2001 general election, where she came third.

 UKIP's candidate was Steven Winstone, a local metal trader and businessman.
 He focused his campaign on protecting jobs in the local steel industry.
 He had stood for the party in Sheffield South East in the 2015 general election, where he came second.